15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Woman enjoying the Blue Lagoon in Iceland

-Unwinding at the Blue Lagoon
+Unwinding at the Blue Lagoon.

-During the times of Vikings, bathing in hot springs was not only a means to get clean and relax, but it was considered beneficial to one’s health.
+During the times of the Vikings, bathing in hot springs was not only a means to get clean and relax, but it was considered beneficial to one’s health.
 The Vikings were definitely on to something because when the groundwater reaches the surface, it contains large amounts of minerals that are good for your skin.
 In addition, the heat helps to alleviate the sensation of pain.

 Benefits of bathing in a hot spring include: